 “The SMART acronym stands for: Service, Management, Accountability, Retail and Trade functionality.
 SMART will firmly place our finger on the pulse of all our operations on the ground and will provide unsurpassed client satisfaction and sustainably high levels, thereby setting a new benchmark in our industry,” emphasises Eigelaar.

-With sustainability at the heart of its new strategic direction, IFS takes corporate social responsibility (CSR) very seriously and in many areas of its operations the Company has implemented Community Trusts; where target projects identified by IFS receive funding, along with the provision of assistance for general community upliftment.
+With sustainability at the heart of its new strategic direction, International Facilities Services takes corporate social responsibility (CSR) very seriously and in many areas of its operations the Company has implemented Community Trusts; where target projects identified by IFS receive funding, along with the provision of assistance for general community upliftment.

 Horne highlights: “Ultimately, IFS aims to contribute CSR initiatives in the geographies surrounding its client base.
 Generally, focus is given to children, education and skills development and healthcare; all of which demonstrate our desire to be seen as a responsible citizen.”